COVID-19 regulations may be changing at a feverish pace, but we’re here to soothe your nerves.

-If you work in higher-risk businesses such as F&B establishments, establishments providing facial services, saunas or make-up services, gyms and fitness studios, you will need to undergo regular Fast and Easy Testing (FET) regardless of your vaccination status.
+If you work in higher-risk businesses such as F&B establishments, establishments providing facial services, saunas or make-up services, gyms and fitness studios and private tuition and enrichment centres with students aged 12 years old and below, you will need to undergo regular Fast and Easy Testing (FET) regardless of your vaccination status.

 FET involves taking an ART every 14 days regardless of your vaccination status, and will take place via Employer-Supervised Self Swab or at Quick Test Centres.